wangziqi2013/wangziqi2013.github.io/_posts/2022-08-07-dynamic-dictionary.markdown

 used from eviction.
 In other words, data dependency from cache blocks to dictionary entries must be preserved in some way.

+2. This paper proposes using decay period to evict both "dead" blocks that have not been accessed for a long period, and to evict dictionary entries that are not being used.
+The essence is that when a block is being used, all dictionary entries that are used to compress the block is refreshed (i.e., will not be evicted at the end of the decay period).
+Data dependency is tracked at the decay period boundary in a similar way to epoch-based garbage collection.

 **Comments:**